-Outline up to ten key individuals (such as staff, artists, teaching artists, collaborators, consultants, mentors) and/or partner organizations involved in the project.
+Outline at least one and up to ten key individuals (such as staff, artists, teaching artists, collaborators, consultants, mentors) and/or partner organizations involved in the project.
 Because all projects require matching resources from non-federal sources, organizations that only provide money are not considered partners.
-Funders are not excluded from being partners, but they must also supply human resources or information capital, or actively participate in another way.
+Funders are not excluded from being partners, but they must also supply human resources or information capital, or actively participate in another way to be considered partners.

-FOR EACH INDIVIDUAL OR PARTNER ORGANIZATION ENTER:
+FOR EACH INDIVIDUAL or PARTNER ORGANIZATION ENTER:

-- INDIVIDUAL or PARTNER ORGANIZATION NAME\: Text box: 100 characters, including spaces

-- PROPOSED or COMMITTED\: Drop-down, select either "Proposed" or "Committed"

-- INDIVIDUAL/PARTNER ORGANIZATION TYPE\: Drop-down

-- For Individuals (such as staff, artists, teaching artists, collaborators, consultants, mentors) select "Individual".

-- For Partner Organizations, choose the one category that best describes the organization from the following options:

-- College/University, Alaska Native and Native Hawaiian Serving Institutions
+- INDIVIDUAL or PARTNER ORGANIZATION NAME: Text box: 100 characters, including spaces - PROPOSED or COMMITTED: Drop-down, select either "Proposed" or "Committed" - INDIVIDUAL/PARTNER ORGANIZATION TYPE: Drop-down - For Individuals (such as staff, artists, teaching artists, collaborators, consultants, mentors) select "Individual". - For Partner Organizations, choose the one category that best describes the organization from the following options: - College/University, Alaska Native and Native Hawaiian Serving Institutions (AANH) - College/University, Hispanic Serving Institutions (HSI) - College/University, Historically Black College or University (HBCU) - College/University, Tribal College or University (TCU)

-(AANH)

-- College/University, Hispanic Serving Institutions (HSI)

-- o College/University, Historically Black College or University (HBCU)

-- College/University, Tribal College or University (TCU)

-- Other College/University

-- Government State

-- o Government Regional

-- Government County

-- Government Municipal

-- Government Tribal

-- Organization Arts Nonprofit

-- Organization Arts For-Profit

-- Organization Other Nonprofit

-- Organization Other For-Profit

-- Correctional Institution

-- o Foundation

-- Healthcare Facility (e.g., hospital, clinic, or nursing home)

-- K-12 School/School District

-- Mass Transit